Jumpstart your career in clean energy!

 How to Participate

-• Your Co-op Coordinator must submit an online application on your behalf.
-Once the application is submitted, employers will be able to "see" you in the student database and contact your Co-op Coordinator about you.
+- For Students Under 18: Your Co-op Coordinator must submit an online application on your behalf.
+Once the application is submitted, employers will be able to view your profile in the student database and contact your Co-op Coordinator.
 You must have a profile in this database for employers to confirm your eligibility with MassCEC for the Program.
+Make sure to ask your Co-op Coordinator to create an account.

-• Be proactive!
-Reach out to clean energy employers for whom you are interested in working.
-Check our Internship Program Employer Map to view previously participating employers for ideas.
+- Be proactive in your job search!
+Reach out to clean energy employers with whom you are interested in working.
+Check our Internship Program Employer Map to view previously participating employers.

-• If you are eligible, the employer may contact your Co-op Coordinator to set up a phone or in-person interview with you.
+- If you are eligible, the employer may contact you or your Co-op Coordinator to set up an interview.

-• If an employer wishes to hire you for the session and receives confirmation from MassCEC that you are eligible, the employer will send you an offer letter.
-You, your Co-op Coordinator, and your legal guardians (if applicable) all need to sign it.
+- If an employer wishes to hire you for the session and MassCEC confirms your eligibility, the employer will send you an offer letter.
+You, your Co-op Coordinator (if applicable), and your legal guardian (if applicable) must sign the letter.

-• Check that the offer letter includes your name, expected date range to be worked, and hourly wage.
+- Ensure that the offer letter includes your name, expected work dates, and hourly wage.

 Enjoy your Internship!

-• Be sure to take advantage of this opportunity by learning valuable skills on the job and by networking with others in the industry.
+- Take full advantage of this opportunity by acquiring valuable skills and by networking within the industry.

 Internship Program Employer Map